centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-protocol-ssh.md

 ### Host

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your *TO CHANGE* Server settings
+* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your SSH server settings
 * Select the *Applications-Protocol-Ssh-custom* template to apply to the Host
 * Once the template applied, some Macros marked as 'Mandatory' hereafter have to be configured.